-Serving clients and communities with mental health and addiction needs requires a range of community and medical supports which make use of both cultural and mainstream approaches to care.
+Serving clients and communities with substance use and mental health issues requires a range of community and medical supports which make use of both cultural and mainstream approaches to care.

 The foundation of this approach includes worker competency with mental health issues, capacity to meet specialized needs, and strong connections among care providers.